Yomguithereal/talisman/README.md

 **Straightforward & simple**

-Need to compute a jaccard index?
+Just want to compute a jaccard index?
 No need to instantiate a class and use two methods to pass options and then finally succeed in getting the index.

 Just apply the `jaccard` function and get going.

-Plus, the library's API should remain consistent and one should not struggle to understand how to apply two different distance metrics.
+Plus, the library's API is fully consistent and one should not struggle to understand how to apply two different distance metrics.

 **Functional**